Rancho Solano Preparatory School

 • Learning techniques

-• Strategies for problem solving, measurement and adding double digit numbers without regrouping.
+• Strategies for problem solving, measurement and adding double digit numbers without regrouping

 Using a theme-based approach, the social studies program explores topics that are meaningful to students of this age.
-Students begin understand the smallest parts of the world around them and how best to negotiate these parts.
+Students begin to understand the smallest parts of the world around them and how best to negotiate these parts.
 This increases their understanding as their world expands.

 Fun and play form the foundation for our kindergarten Spanish classes.
 Students learn key phrases in their new language through simple, repeated songs and chants.
 They become familiar with more complex aspects of the language through a variety of multisensory activities.

 Physical Education classes focus on gross motor skills to strengthen the large muscle groups of the body.
-They also increase coordination through movement activities and games.
+They also improve coordination through movement activities and games.
 A non-competitive environment helps students feel safe to try new skills.

 Emphasis on character development begins as soon as students set foot on a Rancho Solano campus.
 Our students learn to be productive citizens of the world.
 We incorporate the Rancho Five – Respectful, Responsible, Polite, Considerate, Successful – into a curriculum that transitions outside the walls of the classroom.